nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 }
 ```

-### Block count by type
+---

+### block_count_type
-Reports the number of blocks in the ledger by type (send, receive, open, change, state)
+Reports the number of blocks in the ledger by type (send, receive, open, change, state with version)
 Request:
 ```
 {